dmlc/dgl/docs/source/contribute.rst

 Contributing Editorial Changes via GitHub Web Interface
 ```````````````````````````````````````````````````````

-If one is only changing the wording (i.e. not touching the runnable code at all), one does not
+If one is only changing the wording (i.e. not touching the runnable code at all), one can simply do
-even need to understand Git CLI to contribute!
-Instead, one can simply:
+without the usage of Git CLI:

 1. Make your fork by clicking on the **Fork** button in the DGL main repository web page.
 2. Make whatever changes in the web interface *within your own fork*.
 You can usually tell